 Next, fill the clear container with water.
 The clear container will allow kids to observe the growth of the roots.
 I used a plastic condiment jar, you can use whatever you feel most comfortable with or have on-hand.

 Then, insert 4 toothpicks into the middle of your sweet potato half.
-You will want to position your toothpicks so that 1-2 inches of the cut portion of the sweet potato is covered with water when placed in your container.
+You will want to position your toothpicks so that 1-2 inches of the cut portion of the sweet potato is submerged in water when placed in your container.
 The toothpicks will hold your sweet potato upright in the container and allow water to circulate under the bottom.

 Be sure to check your water levels and add more water when necessary.
-As you can see here, my sweet potato needed some more water!
+As you can see here, my sweet potato needed some more water to cover the bottom!

 When the bottom, cut portion of the sweet potato is partially covered with water and the upper portion is exposed to air and sunlight, roots will begin to grow from the bottom and stems from the top.

-Place your sweet potato in a location where it can receive sunlight.
+Place your sweet potato in a location (ideally a sunny window) where it can receive sunlight.
 I have sprouted sweet potatoes in areas that received limited, indirect sunlight before with success so don’t worry too much about how much sunlight you need.

 Unlike other kitchen scraps such as lettuce, sweet potatoes do not sprout quickly.
 Patience grasshopper!

-When your sweet potatoes start to sprout or grow roots, provide paper, clipboards, and pencils in your science center to encourage kids to record their observations about the changes they notice taking place.
+When your sweet potato plants start to sprout or grow roots, provide paper, clipboards, and pencils in your science center to encourage kids to record their observations about the changes they notice taking place.
 Ask them to tell you about the changes they see.

-If you want to take it one step further, invite your kids to help you plant the sprouts in the dirt outside!
+If you want to take it one step further with this science project, invite your kids to help you plant the sprouts in the dirt outside!

 More Science Ideas